Quotient (NASDAQ:QTNT) Shares to Reverse Split on Thursday, November 3rd

 Insider Transactions at Quotient

-In other news, Director Prondzynski Heino Von bought 700,000 shares of the stock in a transaction dated Thursday, September 15th.
-The shares were acquired at an average cost of $0.20 per share, with a total value of $140,000.00.
-Following the purchase, the director now directly owns 1,405,879 shares in the company, valued at approximately $281,175.80.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Insiders have bought a total of 900,000 shares of company stock valued at $175,000 in the last ninety days.
-10.50% of the stock is currently owned by corporate insiders.
+In other news, Director Prondzynski Heino Von bought 700,000 shares of the business’s stock in a transaction that occurred on Thursday, September 15th.
+The shares were bought at an average cost of $0.20 per share, for a total transaction of $140,000.00.
+Following the acquisition, the director now directly owns 1,405,879 shares in the company, valued at $281,175.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders purchased a total of 900,000 shares of company stock valued at $175,000 in the last quarter.
+10.50% of the stock is currently owned by company insiders.

 Institutional Investors Weigh In On Quotient

-Several hedge funds have recently modified their holdings of QTNT.
-GSA Capital Partners LLP purchased a new position in Quotient in the 1st quarter valued at about $48,000.
-Millennium Management LLC purchased a new position in Quotient in the 2nd quarter valued at about $343,000.
-Walleye Capital LLC lifted its stake in Quotient by 4,136.3% in the 2nd quarter.
-Walleye Capital LLC now owns 3,000,000 shares of the company’s stock valued at $720,000 after buying an additional 2,929,184 shares in the last quarter.
-JPMorgan Chase & Co. lifted its stake in Quotient by 9,156.7% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 3,491,154 shares of the company’s stock valued at $838,000 after buying an additional 3,453,439 shares in the last quarter.
-Finally, State Street Corp lifted its stake in Quotient by 8.1% in the 1st quarter.
-State Street Corp now owns 1,502,911 shares of the company’s stock valued at $1,803,000 after buying an additional 112,013 shares in the last quarter.
+Several large investors have recently made changes to their positions in the business.
+Highbridge Capital Management LLC increased its holdings in Quotient by 24.2% in the 1st quarter.
+Highbridge Capital Management LLC now owns 9,117,257 shares of the company’s stock worth $10,941,000 after acquiring an additional 1,776,154 shares during the last quarter.
+Clearbridge Investments LLC grew its holdings in Quotient by 0.8% during the 1st quarter.
+Clearbridge Investments LLC now owns 4,255,908 shares of the company’s stock valued at $5,107,000 after buying an additional 33,409 shares in the last quarter.
+JPMorgan Chase & Co. boosted its position in shares of Quotient by 9,156.7% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 3,491,154 shares of the company’s stock valued at $838,000 after acquiring an additional 3,453,439 shares during the last quarter.
+Walleye Capital LLC boosted its position in shares of Quotient by 4,136.3% during the 2nd quarter.
+Walleye Capital LLC now owns 3,000,000 shares of the company’s stock valued at $720,000 after acquiring an additional 2,929,184 shares during the last quarter.
+Finally, State Street Corp boosted its position in shares of Quotient by 8.1% during the 1st quarter.
+State Street Corp now owns 1,502,911 shares of the company’s stock valued at $1,803,000 after acquiring an additional 112,013 shares during the last quarter.
 86.84% of the stock is owned by hedge funds and other institutional investors.

 Quotient Limited, a commercial-stage diagnostics company, develops, manufactures, commercializes, and sells products for the global transfusion diagnostics market in the United States, France, Japan, and internationally.
 The company is developing MosaiQ, a proprietary technology platform, which provides tests for immunohematology, serological disease screening, and molecular disease screening.